-Do You think I Listen to You When You Need Me to Hear You?
+8. Do You think I Listen to You When You Need Me to Hear You?
 If You Think I’m Not Listening, What Am I Doing instead?
 This is a great “report card” kind of marriage counseling question.
-What kind of impact do you have when your partner needs you to listen to?
+What kind of impact do you have when your partner needs you?
 Do you problem solve too often?
 Do you change the subject?
 Do you Interrupt them?
 How do you show in essential conversations?
 Don’t worry too much about any deficits here.
 These are among the most teachable skills in couples therapy.

 What Kind of Marriage Do You Both Want to Create Together?
 Be as specific as possible.
 What kind of change do you want to see in what area?
 Think carefully about this question and be as accurate and detailed as possible.

 How Do You Want to be as a Spouse?
 Are you falling short of being the kind of partner you want to be?
 What will it take for you to close that gap?

 Don’t get into an emotional gridlock here by making your answer depend on your partner’s willingness to change.

 What do you want to tell your couples therapist in your counseling sessions about the kind of changes that you want to make on your own?